-The Asset and Building Safety Manager is responsible for the associated procedures; this includes responsibility for monitoring, review, policy development and ensuring risks associated with electrical installations and safety are managed effectively.
+The Head of Asset and Investments is responsible for the associated procedures; this includes responsibility for monitoring, review, policy development and ensuring risks associated with electrical installations and safety are managed effectively.

-The Asset and Building Safety Manager is responsible for the operational delivery of, and compliance of this policy, staff awareness, training and communication to customers.
+The Compliance Manager is responsible for the operational delivery of, and compliance of this policy, staff awareness, training and communication to customers.